pedstrom/barren-land-analysis/README.md

 ## Writing the Algorithm

-Please follow my thought process in [Barren Land Analysis.Rmd](Barren Land Analysis.Rmd).
-The [html](Barren Land Analysis.nb.html) file will also include code-execution results and visualizations.
+Please follow my thought process in [Barren Land Analysis.Rmd](Barren\ Land\ Analysis.Rmd).
+The [html](Barren\ Land\ Analysis.nb.html) file will also include code-execution results and visualizations.

 ## Making this runnable on the command line

-Code is in an R file ([Barren Land Analysis.R](Barren Land Analysis.R)) that can be executed with Rscript as follows:
+Code is in an R file ([Barren Land Analysis.R](Barren\ Land\ Analysis.R)) that can be executed with Rscript as follows:

 `Rscript Barren\ Land\ Analysis.R "0 292 399 307"`

 `Rscript Barren\ Land\ Analysis.R "48 192 351 207" "48 392 351 407" "120 52 135 547" "260 52 275 547"`

 ### A note on Optimization

 This performs horribly.
-Need to fix.
-Some ideas:
+Pretty sure I'm doing something wrong, but a few ideas on how to speed things up:

 * Use an array instead of a data frame.
+(I think this is likely the major source of the slow performance)
 * Look for ways to minimize double-checking areas that have already been checked/confirmed.

 ## Thank You